-h.
+- h.
 Report Cancellation and Non-Renewal of Policy Within Time Prescribed by Statute.
 Each insurance carrier shall report the cancellation and/or nonrenewal of any worker's compensation insurance policy to the Industrial Commission or its designated agent within the time frames prescribed by Section 72-311, Idaho Code.
 Receipt of cancellation or nonrenewal notices by the Commission's designated agent shall be deemed to have been received by the Commission.
-(3-23-22)

-i.
+(3-23-22) - i.
 Report Election of Coverage on Form IC52 or Similar Format.
 Each insurance carrier shall report election of coverage or revocation of election of coverage on or in a format substantially the same as Form IC52, "Election of Coverage," available on the Commission's website.
-(3-23-22)

-j.
+(3-23-22) - j.
 Report Deductible Policy.
 On or before March 3rd of each year, every insurance carrier shall submit a report of all deductible policies that were issued and in effect during the previous calendar year.
 That report shall be submitted in a form substantially similar to the current "Deductible Policy Report" available on the Commission's website.
 The report shall include the following information: insured name, policy number, effective and expiration dates, deductible amount, the premium charged for the policy before credit for the deductible, and the final premium after credit for the deductible.
-(3-23-22)

-k.
+- k.
 Report Outstanding Awards.
 Each insurance carrier shall report to the Industrial Commission at the end of each calendar quarter, or more often as required by the Commission, any outstanding award.
-(3-23-22)

-i.
+(3-23-22) - i.
 The report of outstanding awards shall be filed with the Industrial Commission by the end of the month following the end of each calendar quarter.
-(3-23-22)

-ii.
+(3-23-22) - ii.
 The report shall be filed even if there are no outstanding awards.
 In that event, the carrier shall certify the fact that there are no outstanding awards to be reported.
-(3-23-22)

-iii.
-The report shall be submitted in a manner as prescribed by the Industrial Commission on-or in a format that is substantially the same as the current Form IC36A, "Report of Outstanding Awards - Insurance Carriers" available on the Commission's website.
+(3-23-22) - iii.
+The report shall be submitted in a manner as prescribed by the Industrial Commission on or in a format that is substantially the same as the current Form IC36A, "Report of Outstanding Awards Insurance Carriers" available on the Commission's website.
 The report may be produced as a computerized spreadsheet or database printout.
-(3-23-22)

-iv.
+(3-23-22) - iv.
 The report Reports submitted in a format other than online filing, such as hard copy or email attachment, shall be signed and certified to be correct by a corporate officer.
 If an insurance carrier has designated more than one adjuster for worker's compensation claims in Idaho, a corporate officer of the insurance carrier shall prepare, certify, and file a consolidated report of outstanding awards.
-(3-23-22)

-v.
+(3-23-22) - v.
 The report shall list all outstanding awards, commencing with the calendar quarter during which the award is made or benefits are first paid, whichever occurs earlier.
-(3-23-22)

-Leave the state of the state of
+(3-23-22) - I. Comply with Law and Rules.
+Each insurance carrier shall comply with the statutes of the state of Idaho and the rules of the Industrial Commission to ensure that payments of compensation shall be sure and certain and not unnecessarily delayed.